namiwang/namiwang.github.io/_posts/2020-11-22-building-a-roam-like-networked-heavily-customized-realtime-editor-part-1.md

 ## requirements

-* restrict the doc to a special set of content types (like list, list item, inline tags)
+* restrict the doc to a special set of content types
+    * e.g. allow list, list item, and inline tags; disallow individual paragraphs or images
 * render existing data into the editor
 * inspect and manipulate input from the user
     * enforce a limitation on what type of contents may input (list item, paragraph, inline span, etc.)